-Also known as a retroverted uterus, a "tilted uterus" is when your uterus points slightly backward toward the spine and rectum.
-"It affects around 20 percent of the female population and is typically genetic, so there's a good chance that your mother or grandmother also had a retroverted uterus," says women's health expert and founder of The Center for Menstrual + Sexual Health, Nicole Harlow.
+Also known as a retroverted or tipped uterus, a "tilted uterus" is when your uterus points slightly backward toward the spine and rectum, instead of forward.
+"It affects around 20 percent of the female population and is typically genetic, so there's a good chance that your mother or grandmother also had a retroverted uterus," Nicole Harlow, a women's health expert and founder of The Center for Menstrual + Sexual Health, tells Bustle.
 "There are certain conditions like endometriosis and uterine fibroids that may also tilt the uterus backwards."

-While it sounds scary (titled organs, what?) it's not something you have to worry about.
+While it sounds scary (titled organs, what?) it's not something you have to worry about, and you likely won't even notice it.
 As Harlow says, "It just may be uncomfortable in certain situations."
-Read on below for some of the signs and symptoms that can reveal you have a tilted uterus.
+Read on below for ways to tell if you have a tilted uterus, including when you might notice it the most.
 If they sound familiar, ask your gynecologist for a pelvic exam so you can know for sure.
-Then, ask her for some tips on how to feel better.

 1. Certain Sex Positions Are Really Uncomfortable